- The type and amount of chemotherapy affects how well your ovaries will work.

 - Vaginal dryness

 - Insomnia (not being able to sleep)

-The two most common symptoms are lack of breast development and lack of menstrual periods.
+The two most common symptoms that adolescents with POI report are lack of breast development and/or a lack of menstrual periods.

 How is POI diagnosed?